redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 Create a Subscription object CR file, for example, rhoai-operator-subscription.yaml

 >Understanding `update channels`.
-We are using `fast` channel as this gives customers access to the latest product features. [source](https://access.redhat.com/support/policy/updates/rhoai-sm/lifecycle).
+We are using `stable` channel as this gives customers access to the stable product features. `fast` can lead to an inconsistent experience as it is only supported for 1 month and it updated every month. [source](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html-single/Install_and_unInstall_openshift_ai_self-managed/index#understanding-update-channels_install).

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1